 In addition to looking to state and federal regulations and reporting requirements in evaluating a particular facility, a potential resident can turn to private organizations or companies that publish data and rankings about long term care facilities.
 One such publication is the U.S. News and World Report, which rates nursing homes based on health inspections, nurse staffing, and quality of medical care.
 According to U.S News, the organization collects data from the Centers for Medicare & Medicaid Services and organizes it in a meaningful way to assist consumers in evaluating and choosing a nursing home facility.

 In order to determine whether you have a claim, you should contact an experienced Indiana medical malpractice lawsuit.
-Anyone who suspects nursing home neglect or abuse should also contact an Indianapolis nursing home abuse lawyer to initiate an investigation.
+Anyone who suspects nursing home neglect or abuse should also contact an Indianapolis nursing home abuse lawyer or South Bend medical malpractice lawyer to initiate an investigation.

 Woman suffering physical and emotional abuse at nursing home.